Christian-Me/healthy-indoors-project/readme.md

 - students who like to build sensor networks, code, analyse the data and perform experiments
 - educators who like to teach various aspects form thermo dynamics, electronics, computer science, design, architecture, HVAC systems ...
 - students to get experiences in working on a project remotely using digital techniques like github to exchange ideas and knowlage across borders
+- architects and engineers who like to design environments with better air quality in mind